 Unix and Linux:

 Both of the Linux and Unix provides different shell options like Bash, Sh, Csh

 Unix desktop environment support is very poor.
-Unix designed as command line operating system but recently desktop environment named Common Desktop Environment is supported.
+Unix designed as a command-line operating system but recently desktop environment named Common Desktop Environment is supported.

-Both of the operating system is secure.
-There is very low attacks ot malware development to those systems.
-The general usage in user operating system for Unix and Linux is very low which makes them unpopular target for attacks.
+Both of the operating systems are secure.
+There are very low attacks of malware development to those systems.
+The general usage in the user operating system for Unix and Linux is very low which makes them an unpopular target for attacks.

-Unix support for CPU architecture lacks to enterprise level hardware like x86,x86_64, PA-RISC etc. Unix do not have ARM support.
+Unix support for CPU architecture to enterprise-level hardware like x86,x86_64, PA-RISC, etc. Unix does not have ARM support.